-I've been exploring this sun-bleached country with a steady stream of house guests over the past month so I haven't been able to work in my studio too much for the past month.
+I've been exploring this sun-bleached country with a steady stream of house guests over the past month so I haven't been able to work in my studio too much recently.
 We've done a lot of hiking, eating, and exploring and I have a greater appreciation for Australia because of it.

 Turns out Australia has some pretty cool outdoors!?!

 I did get to spend some time on my Red Locust project, (the little bug that I bought at the weird specimen shop and decided to illustrate in as many different art styles as I'm proficient in).
 This time I went back to my roots and rendered it in pen and ink.
 I'm happy with how it turned out and it made me remember how much I love black and white illustration!